I know we're constantly told to 'nail your niche' but here are my 5 favourite reasons why you really don't need to:

 Who you actually want work with, i.e. the type of person you like working with, will become more apparent the more you work with your ideal client.

-You may have been advised to build a backstory of your Ideal Client but I'm telling you now - stop wasting your time daydreaming about some made up person.
+You may have been advised to create an Ideal Client Avatar, but I'm telling you now: stop wasting your time daydreaming about some made up person.

 It doesn't matter what school this pretend person went to or what they like to do at the weekends.